How Much Does Gutter Cleaning Cost?

 Gutter Cleaning Frequency

 Signs of gutters in poor condition are apparent.
 A homeowner might notice stains or mildew, an increase in pests, overflowing debris, sagging gutters, and roof leaks.
 Generally, these indicate a serious problem with the gutters that may require more than just cleaning.
-Here are the top signs that gutters need attention.

 Staining and Mildew

 Gutters that have long been left on their own may even begin to sprout new plant life.
 With enough dirt, water, and sunlight, any seeds that made their way into the gutter could take root and make a run for the sun.
 Over time, the roots can damage the roof, shingles, and gutters.
-While finding plants growing in the gutter may be mildly amusing, do an online search for “gutter cleaning near me” to get the gutters back to their original purpose of channeling water, not growing plants.
+While finding plants growing in the gutter may be mildly amusing, homeowners can do an online search for “gutter cleaning near me” to get the gutters back to their original purpose of channeling water, not growing plants.

-Excessive Amount of Leaves and Debris
+Excessive Leaves and Debris

 One of the worst consequences of clogged gutters is a roof leak.
 This happens when water can’t flow properly out the downspout and instead finds the nearest exit point, which could be inside the roof.
 Roof leaks are usually discovered late since they destroy the upper attic before reaching the living space ceiling.
 The cost of repairing a roof leak could far surpass hiring a regular gutter cleaning service.